canonical/kernel-docs/docs/reference/dkms-upload-rights.rst

 DKMS upload rights
 ##################

-Sometimes you want to be able to upload DKMS package without having get full MOTU_ or `Ubuntu Core Developer`_ rights.
+Sometimes you want to be able to upload the DKMS package without having get full MOTU_ or `Ubuntu Core Developer`_ rights.
 The *kernel-dkms packageset* is a list of packages that can be uploaded by members of the ubuntu-kernel-dkms-uploaders_ Launchpad team.